milesrack/cybercoin/README.md

 ## TODO
 - [x] Built API for cybercoin
 - [ ] Allow registration of new nodes
+- [ ] Register current node with new remote nodes
 - [ ] Write consensus algorithm
 - [ ] Build front-end application